With so many types of leadership styles in nursing, you may find that your personal style embodies more than one!

 - A highly productive goal-setter

-When it comes to leadership in nursing, you can probably picture a few people you know personally who check most of these boxes.
-That’s because the nursing profession attracts people who embody such traits, thanks to an intrinsic caregiving nature.
+When it comes to nursing leaders, you can probably picture a few people you know personally who check most of these boxes.
+That’s because the nursing profession attracts people who embody such effective leadership behavior, thanks to an intrinsic caregiving nature.

-The question is: Can you check all the “nursing leadership qualities” boxes?
+The question is: Can you check all the “nurse leadership qualities” boxes?
 That depends on your style(s).

 So, what are the different types of leadership styles in nursing?
 Let’s dive in!